wqhadija/online-marketer-chatgpt-prompts/README.md

 Input:
 >write an article 'Lose Weight the healthy way' and CTA for readers to buy the ebook.

+## Write attractive ads for products exposure.
+Input:
+>Introducing the newest and most advanced smartphone on the market - the [Product Name].
+With its sleek design and powerful features, it's sure to revolutionize the way you use your phone.

 ## Attractivce Tweet post 🐦
 Input:
 >Write Play on words or puns.